Back to posts

 Status: Patch merged in PR #29609

 Would you have thought to test for negative values from a distribution that’s supposed to be positive?
-Probably not — you’d test the obvious cases.
-But property-based testing doesn’t rely on your intuition.
-It tests the property itself: “this function should never produce output X.”
+Probably not.
+You’d test the obvious cases.
+Property-based testing doesn’t depend on your intuition; it tests the property itself: “this function should never produce output X.”

 The Philosophy: Test What Should Be True

 Property-based testing flips the approach.
-Instead of specifying inputs and expected outputs, you specify properties — invariants that should hold for all valid inputs.
-The testing framework then generates hundreds (or thousands) of random test cases and verifies that your properties hold.
+Instead of specifying inputs and expected outputs, you specify properties: invariants that should hold for every valid input.
+The framework then generates hundreds or thousands of random inputs and checks that your properties hold.

-The key insight is this: properties are simpler and more general than test cases.
+The core idea is that properties are simpler and more general than individual test cases.

 Consider testing a sorting function: